Use the Notary client for advanced users

 Use a Yubikey

 Notary can be used with Yubikey 4 keys, via a PKCS11 interface when the Yubikey has CCID mode enabled.
-The Yubikey will be prioritized to store root keys, and will require user touch-input for signing.
-Note that Yubikey support is included with the Docker Engine 1.11 client for use with Docker Content Trust.
+The Yubikey is prioritized to store root keys, and requires user touch-input for signing.
+Yubikey support is included with the Docker Engine 1.11 client for use with Docker Content Trust.

-Yubikey support requires Yubico PIV libraries (which are bundled with the PIV tools) to be available in standard library locations.
+Yubikey support requires Yubico PIV libraries (bundled with the PIV tools) to be available in standard library locations.

 Work with delegation roles